St Ives is a beautiful Cornwall seaside town that wraps around the harbour with breathtaking scenery of the North

 Although this is clearly a seaside town there is much more than just the magnificent beaches.

 Spend time exploring the cobbled streets, finding local goods from a wide range of small independent shops and galleries.
 St Ives is known for its art, The Tate St Ives overlooks Porthmeor Beach, the Barbara Hepworth Museum and her sculpture garden contains the largest group of Hepworth’s works and then you have the St Ives Museum.

 The harbour no longer has fleets of fishing boats but trades off the tourists.
 The most popular boat trips from the harbour being to look at grey seals to either Godrevy Lighthouse or the better option 6km (3½ miles) to the West of St Ives, on the aptly named Seal Island.

 Being a large town you have a massive selection of places to eat that satisfy the pangs of hunger of the day or the relaxation of the night.
 These can be the beach cafe/restaurants or one of the harbourside restaurants, pubs and bars.
-My favourite in the evening is the Hub (@) by the harbour that offers some fantastic burgers, hotdogs and craft beers.
+My favourite in the evening is the Hub (@) by the harbour that offers some fantastic burgers and craft beers.

 It is easy to get to St Ives as the A30 through the heart of Cornwall delivers you to its doorstep, although parking can be a problem.
 There is good train access with the St Ives Branch line arriving in the centre of the town above Porthminster beach, this is a good option to park your car at St Erth and take the scenic coast-hugging train in.

-We have created a youtube playlist on our channel that has the five main beaches in St Ives along with those in Hayle:
+We have created a youtube playlist on our channel that includes the main beaches in St Ives along with those in Hayle: